 5. Excessive Headache:

-Hemorrhagic stroke can cause the blood to pour in to the brain and this leads to a sudden increased pressure on this delicate organ.
+Hemorrhagic stroke can cause the blood to pour into the brain and this leads to sudden increased pressure on this delicate organ.

 People, who have this type of stroke, complain about have severe